-Sestamibi CT SPECT scan showed single, enlarged right lower parathyroid adenoma.
-At operation abnormal parathyroid gland was removed.
+The Sestamibi CT SPECT scan showed a single, enlarged right lower parathyroid adenoma.
+At operation, an abnormal parathyroid gland was removed.

-Postoperative recovery was excellent with no complications apart from severe hypocalcaemia which required large doses of alfa calcidol and calcium.
-Histology showed….
+Postoperative recovery was excellent with no complications apart from severe hypocalcaemia which required large doses of alfacalcidol and calcium.

 Five months after parathyroidectomy she was well and able to walk.
 Her calcium and PTH were normal and there was an improvement of bone mineralisation on Dexa scan and healing of vertebral compression fractures on X rays.